Kihei Maui Guide: Best Beaches, Food, Snorkeling, And Things To Do

-• Best for: condo stays, families, value, sunny weather
+• Best for: Beach days, condo stays, casual food, families, couples, and South Maui exploring

 Kihei is located on Maui's sunny south shore, just south of Kahului and north of Wailea.
 It stretches for several miles along the coast, primarily along Kihei Road, offering easy beach access, ocean views, and convenient driving distances to most parts of the island.